Bitcoin tumbles more than 50% below its all-time high as crypto plunges again - KESQ

 And shares of several cryptocurrencies miners, the companies that run servers which solve the complex mathematical puzzles needed to generate new bitcoin and other cryptos, have tanked too.
 Hive Blockchain, Marathon Digital Holdings and Riot Blockchain are all down between 50% and 60% this year.

 The massive pullback in these and other momentum tech stocks is yet another sign of the rapid shift in the market’s mood this year.
-The CNN Business Fear & Greed Index, which measures seven indicators of market sentiment, is in Fear territory and not far from Extreme Fear levels.
+The CNN Business Fear & Greed Index, which measures seven indicators of market sentiment, is in Extreme Fear territory.

 Investors may continue to shun volatile cryptos in favor of safe havens, such as dividend-paying blue chip stocks.